Citation, DOI & article data

 It is one of the leading causes of significant morbidity and mortality in developing countries.
 Neonatal pneumonia accounts for 10% of global child mortality.
-At the time of writing is thought to account for 750,000 to 1.2 million neonates death annually 5.
+At the time of writing it is thought to account for 750,000 to 1.2 million neonatal deaths annually 5.

-Neutropaenia with temperature instability.
-Symptoms include tachypnea, chest recession, and cough (absent in ⅔ of the cases) 7
+- cough (absent in two-thirds of the cases) 7

 Maternal systemic infection:

 Most commonly isolated bacteria include: